steveiliop56/tipimate/README.md

 > You can also build for other operating systems/architectures using `GOOS=windows` and `GOARCH=arm64`.

 > [!NOTE]
-> You can also run a "development" docker compose file by copying the `.env.example` file to `.env`, changing your environment variables and running `docker compose -f docker-compose.dev.yml up --build --force-recreate`.
+> You can also run a "development" docker compose file by copying the `.env.example` file to `.env`, changing your environment variables and running `docker compose -f docker-compose.dev.yml up --build`.
 With this way you can test your changes in the docker image too.

 ## Contributing

 This project is still in early stages of development so bugs are to be expected.
-If you are interested in helping with my terrible go skills, feel free to create a pull request.
-Any help is appreciated!
+If you are interested in helping with the development feel free to create a pull request or an issue about a bug or a feature.

 ## License